-We believe that innovation, efficiency and technology are the most effective and decisive methods for minimizing our environmental footprint.
+We believe that innovation, efficiency and technology are the most effective methods for minimizing our environmental footprint.
 As part of our operational strategy, we challenge our teams to identify and implement new ways to enhance our processes.
-The examples below represent ways in which we drive continuous improvement across the lifecycle of our operations.
+The examples below highlight ways we drive continuous improvement across the lifecycle of our operations.

 Innovation in Action